Halloween Bedtime Sleep Tips

 It’s not uncommon for kids to get scared or worried before bedtime, especially on a night like Halloween when things are known to go bump in the night.
 If your child does have a hard time settling in because of this, try recreating their scary image into a funny one.
 Monsters can have hot pink tutus, too!

 And finally, don’t forget to take a breath and enjoy Halloween.
-While this is a super fun night for kids, it’s also a wonderful night filled with memories and laughter for parents.
+While this is a super fun night for kids, it’s also one filled with memories and laughter for parents.
 Halloween only comes around once a year, and your precious little angels won’t be that young for very long.